Politics of France: Order of authority for sources of the law

+Obsolescence of the Constitution

+Even more than the failure to comply with the Constitution, it is its obsolescence that is highlighted by Pascal Delwit, a political scientist at the Université libre de Bruxelles (ULB).
+According to him, in a context of "growing polarization," the institutions of the French Fifth Republic "are outdated" because, when they were adopted in 1958, they were "very well adapted to a given context, to a given personality", The French political model of the 5th Republic dates from 1958, established by Charles de Gaulle, and is perceived as outdated.

 Local government

 Traditionally, decision-making in France is highly centralized, with each of France's departments headed by a prefect appointed by the central government, in addition to the conseil général, a locally elected council.
 However, in 1982, the national government passed legislation to decentralize authority by giving a wide range of administrative and fiscal powers to local elected officials.
 In March 1986, regional councils were directly elected for the first time, and the process of decentralization has continued, albeit at a slow pace.
 In March 2003, a constitutional revision has changed very significantly the legal framework towards a more decentralized system and has increased the powers of local governments.
 Albeit France is still one of the most centralized major countries in Europe and the world.

 Administrative units with a local government in Metropolitan France (that is, the parts of France lying in Europe) consist of: